Class-wise Federated Unlearning: Harnessing Active Forgetting with Teacher-Student Memory Generation: Experiments

 \subsubsection{Unlearning Completeness}

-Following~\cite{sommer2022athena, hong2022membership}, we utilize backdoor attack~\cite{gu2019badnets} to evaluate the unlearning completeness.
+Following~\citep{sommer2022athena,hong2022membership}, we utilize backdoor attack~\citep{gu2019badnets} to evaluate the unlearning completeness.
 Specifically, we implant backdoor triggers into the target data that we aim to unlearn, and flip their labels to a random class.
-Through this process, the backdoor attack enforces the model to build a mapping between the trigger pattern and the flipped label.
+Through this process, the backdoor attack enforces the model to build a mapping between the trigger pattern and the flipped label, overwhelming the mapping between the original pattern and true label.
+In Figure~\ref{fig:backdoor}, we provide several examples of images that have been implanted with backdoor triggers.
+These backdoor triggers enable us to achieve an average attack success rate (i.e., BackDoor Accuracy, BD Acc) of 80.91\%, 73.56\%, and 73.86\% for MNIST, CIFAR10, and CelebA, respectively.
 As a consequence, we can evaluate unlearning completeness by comparing the performance of target data before and after unlearning.
-We report BackDoor Accuracy (BD Acc) of the unlearned data in Table~\ref{tab:complete}.
-From it, we have the following observations: i) All compared methods significantly decrease the BD Acc after unlearning (from 76.21\% to 1.00\% on average), indicating that the influence of target data is significantly reduced; ii) FRR and \model{} cannot achieve as low BD Acc (after unlearning) as Retrain.
-Compared with the BD Acc of Retrain, FRR and \model{} have an average increase of 1.02\% and 0.90\%, respectively; iii) There is only a marginal difference between FRR and \model{}, regarding performance on completeness.
-Overall, \model{} slightly outperforms the SOTA method in terms of unlearning completeness.
+We report BD Acc of the unlearned data in Table~\ref{tab:complete}.
+From it, we observe that: \begin{itemize} \item Except CDP (61.20\% on average), all compared methods significantly decrease the BD Acc after unlearning (from 76.67\% to 1.07\% on average), indicating that the influence of target data is significantly reduced. \item FRR, SGA, and \model{} cannot achieve as low BD Acc (after unlearning) as Retrain, which suggests that all compared unlearning methods cannot achieve the same degree of unlearning completeness as Retrain.
+Compared with the BD Acc of Retrain, FRR, SGA, and \model{} have an average increase of 2.48\%, 1.16\%, and 2.19\%, respectively. \item Although SGA demonstrates the second-best overall completeness performance (just below Retrain), it occasionally overkills, i.e., lower accuracy than Retrain, resulting in a 0.00\% BD Acc.
+This consequently leads to significantly reduced model utility, as we will illustrate in Section~\ref{sec:utility}.
+Overall, \model{} achieves satisfying performance in terms of unlearning completeness. \end{itemize}